Régiment de Hull: Europe (1944–1946)

-The postwar period & the Cold War (1946–1991)
+Postwar period and the Cold War (1946–1991)

-After the Armistice, a new life began for the Regiment.
+After the Armistice, a new life began for the regiment.
 It was at this time that Le Régiment de Hull changed corps, moving from the infantry to armour.
 This new calling was officially confirmed on 1 April 1946, when the Regiment's name officially became the 21st Armoured Regiment (Le Régiment de Hull).
-Twelve years later, on 19 May 1958, the Regiment adopted its current name: Le Régiment de Hull (RCAC).
+Twelve years later, on 19 May 1958, the regiment adopted its current name: Le Régiment de Hull (RCAC).
 The Regiment should thenceforth have rallied around a cavalry guidon, but continued to serve under its old white regimental colours from infantry days, in the form of the flag it had received in 1924.
 During the years that followed the end of World War II, the Regiment took part in training exercises for a war in Europe against the Soviet Union.
 This was the start of the Cold War and relations between East and West were tense.
-It was against this background that, when Communist North Korea invaded South Korea, Canada agreed to send a contingent to serve as part of the UN Forces.
-More than 60 members of the Regiment volunteered to serve in the 25th Canadian Infantry Brigade.
+It was against this background that, when Communist North Korea invaded South Korea, Canada agreed to send a contingent to be part of the UN Forces.
+More than 60 members of the regiment volunteered to serve in the 25th Canadian Infantry Brigade.
 At almost the same time, the Regiment formed the "Y" Troop to reinforce the armoured squadron of the 27th Canadian Infantry Brigade in Europe.
 This Brigade, the first Canadian force sent overseas in peacetime, was stationed near Hanover, in the Federal Republic of Germany.

 In the late 1950s, the role of the Militia changed; this was the era of civil defence.
-The members of the Regiment took part in rescue exercises and emergency measures in the event of a nuclear war.
+The members of the regiment took part in rescue exercises and emergency measures in the event of a nuclear war.
 The unit subsequently resumed its armoured training.

 With the reorganisation of the Canadian Army into the Canadian Forces, several units were put onto the Supplementary Order of Battle.
 The National Capital Region's armoured reconnaissance unit IV Princess Louise's Dragoon Guards was transferred to the Supplementary Order of Battle, along with many other units.
 To compensate for the closure of the reconnaissance unit the Regiment's heavy armour role was gradually modified to that of a light armoured formation.
 The unit was equipped with machine-gun mounted jeeps for the purpose.
-This is why, since 1974, the Regiment has acted as a reconnaissance unit in the Eastern Area, which has now become 2nd Canadian Division.
+This is why, since 1974, the regiment has acted as a reconnaissance unit in the Eastern Area, which has now become 2nd Canadian Division.

 In 1979, the Regiment won the Worthington Trophy for the best Militia armoured unit.
 This was the crowning achievement after a series of trophies won in various military competitions, including the prestigious Buchanan Trophy, which is awarded to the best Quebec unit.